johnmyleswhite/Vega.jl/README.md

 # Documentation

-For examples of the current functionality of Vega.jl, please see the [documentation](http://johnmyleswhite.github.io/Vega.jl/)
+Please see the [documentation](http://johnmyleswhite.github.io/Vega.jl/), which is rendered on-the-fly using Vega code generated from Vega.jl

 # TODO/Contributing